Write Effective Attached Note

 Make it less than one page

 Luckily, writing that letter from scratch every time isn’t necessary.
 If you apply for similar roles, you’ll only need to customize a paragraph or two – for instance, provide different examples of skills and accomplishments.
-A resume should be customized accordingly: https://resumeperk.com/blog/why-you-need-a-custom-resume-and-how-to-create-it.
+A profile should be customized accordingly: https://resumeperk.com/blog/why-you-need-a-custom-resume-and-how-to-create-it.

 Don’t repeat your resume